-Karnataka bypolls 2018: Voting for 3 LS, 2 assembly seats to be held today
+Karnataka bypolls 2018: Voting for 3 LS, 2 assembly seats begins

-Bengaluru, Nov 3: By-elections for three Lok Sabha and two Assembly constituencies in Karnataka will be held on Saturday.
-By-elections will be held in Shimoga, Bellary (ST) and Mandya Lok Sabha constituencies, Ramanagara and Jankhandi Assembly seats.
+Bengaluru, Nov 3: By-elections for three Lok Sabha and two Assembly constituencies in Karnataka is being held today.
+By-elections are being held in Shimoga, Bellary (ST) and Mandya Lok Sabha constituencies, Ramanagara and Jankhandi Assembly seats.

 There are total 31 candidates in the fray in all the five constituencies, though the contest is mainly between the Congress-JDS combine and the BJP.